JOCECODE/JOCECODE/README.md

 ### Hi there 👋

-- 🔭 I’m currently learning Full Stack Coding at UCLA Coding Bootcamp.
+- 🔭 Graduated from UCLA coding extension bootcamp.
 - 💬 Ask me about anything.
 I like to learn new things and I enjoy communicating with other.
 - 📫 How to reach me: Contact me at jocecode27@gmail.com
 - 😄 Hobbies: I enjoy video games and eating.